pixelastic/norska/modules/docs/src/javascript.md

-If you're creating your own custom layout, you should use the [norska_scripts](/mixins/#norskascripts) mixin to properly include all the needed files to your HTLM.
+If you're creating your own custom layout, you should use the [norska_scripts](/mixins/#norskascripts) mixin to properly include all the needed files to your HTML.